 Revenues are also derived from the sale of PowerPad® and Scribbler ® Tablet PC products, as well as from machines built for third parties, sales of custom batteries and from services provided for research and development activities.
-During the third quarter of fiscal 2008, the Company changed the description of "Services" revenue to "Large Format Batteries" revenue to better reflect its actual activities.
-Beginning the third quarter ended June 30, 2009, this category included licensing revenue.

 Revenue from licensing is recognized as amounts are earned under the terms of applicable agreements, provided no significant Company obligations exist and collection of the resulting receivable is certain.